Skip to code content (skip section selection)

 (a) Rezonings (§ 155.704);

 (b) Conditional Zoning (§ 155.705);

 (d) Major Site Plan Review (only required for site plans including new structures or building additions greater than 10,000 SF in size), (§ 155.707);

 (e) Special Use Review (§ 155.711); and

-(2) Only the initial application for Planned Development review shall require a neighborhood meeting.
-Subsequent applications for Subdivision or Site Plan review do not require further neighborhood meetings.
+(2) Only the initial application for Conditional Rezoning review shall require a neighborhood meeting.
+Subsequent applications for Minor Preliminary Plat or Site Plan review do not require further neighborhood meetings.

 (3) The purpose of the neighborhood meeting shall be to inform the neighborhood of the nature of the proposed land use and development features, explain the site plan if any, and solicit comments.

 (4) The applicant shall provide notification by mail to property owners as identified in division (D)(2)(c) of this section.
 The notice shall be mailed at least ten days but not more than 25 days prior to the date of the neighborhood meeting.
 Neighborhood meetings shall be held no earlier than 6:00 pm Monday through Friday to allow adequate time for attendees to get to the meeting.

 (5) The applicant shall provide to the Planning Department a copy of all notice materials including the letter and addresses, and provide written certification of the mailing.
 Certification shall note the date of the mailing and be signed by the applicant.

 (6) The applicant shall prepare and submit to the Planning Director a meeting summary that outlines attendance, major points discussed, and any agreements reached between the parties involved.